semiprime/pygenda/docs/known_issues.md

 ------
 * No "Zoom" function (is this even needed with a decent modern display?)

+* Esc key should toggle views

+* Need InfoPrints (a.k.a. toast notifications) for some situations

 * Todo View navigation needs refining: left/right can make cursor jump up and down